ashishguptaiitb/koreaidocs-vale-rules/configure-vale-in-vscode.md

 * [Trust your workspace](https://code.visualstudio.com/docs/editing/workspaces/workspace-trust#_trusting-a-workspace) in VSCode.
 This helps extensions work as desired in your workspace.
 * [Show file extensions in Windows Explorer](https://support.microsoft.com/en-us/windows/common-file-name-extensions-in-windows-da4a4430-8e76-89c5-59f7-1cdbbc75cb01).
 This helps avoid confusion when copy-pasting file name or when dragging a file on a command window to get its path.
 * [Update VSCode](https://code.visualstudio.com/docs/supporting/FAQ#_vs-code-versions) to the latest version.
+* Keep the clone of your GitHub repository and the Vale config repository in the same system drive.

 To configure the Vale linter in VSCode, follow these steps: